Ares-Developers/Ares-docs/new/prerequisites.rst

 .. versionadded:: 0.1

+:tagdef:`[Unit]Prerequisite.StolenTechs=list of integers`
-:[Unit]Prerequisite.StolenTechs= (list of integers): The list of stealable technology types that must be stolen before this object can be built.
+  The list of stealable technology types that must be stolen before this object can be built.
 See Stolen Technology for more information.

 .. index:: Prerequisites; New StolenTech requirements.